MCLDG-zz/fabric-on-eks/README.md

 the Kubernetes cluster.
 Follow the steps below, which will create the EFS and make it available to the K8s cluster.

 Check the parameters in efs/deploy-ec2.sh and update them as follows:
-* The VPC and Subnet params should be those of your existing K8s cluster
+* The VPC and Subnet params should be those of your existing K8s cluster worker nodes
 * Keyname is an AWS EC2 keypair you own, that you have previously saved to your Mac.
 You'll need this to access the EC2 instance created by deploy-ec2.sh
 * VolumeName is the name assigned to your EFS volume